ewels/hemnet-commuter/README.md

 This back-end data retrieval is done with PHP scripts, which save results to a MySQL database.
 The front-end is built using AngularJS with Leaflet maps and Bootstrap CSS.

-> Note that a previous version did basically the same thing, but with a lot less database and a lot more custom JQuery code
-> I haven't deleted this from the repository yet, but will soon.
-You may see relics from this kicking around.
-Please ignore / let me know.

 ## How you can use it

 ### Requirements